 Train Front Limb Targeting Using Pods

-When doing offered behavior for hindlimbs, you may want to start with a folded towel or mat as your object as often a dog will not want to pause with his hindlimbs on a phone book or foam pad.
+When doing offered behavior for hindlimbs, you may want to start with a folded towel or mat as your object, since your dog will not want to pause with their hindlimbs on a phone book or foam pad.
 Over time, you will use a smaller and higher object than the initial towel or doormat.
-Be sure to give your dog enough room for his forelimbs and front half of his body between you and the folded towel.
+Be sure to give your dog enough room for their forelimbs and front half of their body between you and the folded towel.

 Train All Four Paws

-After your dog is proficient in front and hind limb targeting to two pods, line them up in a configuration that would allow your dog to be in a neutral, normal standing position with all four paws individually on a pod.
-Before you progress to four paws on all the pods, your dog should find placing his paws on the pods highly rewarding and valuable.
+After your dog is proficient in fore and hindlimb targeting to two pods, line them up in a configuration that will allow them to be in a neutral, normal standing position with all four paws individually on a pod.
+Before you progress to four paws on all the pods, your dog should find placing their paws on the pods highly rewarding and valuable.